F33RNI/Liberty-Way/README.md

 ###  Configuration
 These are the parameters presented in settings.json file that are used by the program and can be changed depending of its application:
 ```
-"marker_size",             size of the tracking marker (cm)
+"marker_size",             length of one side of the tracking marker (cm)
-"landing_alt",              altitude of landing allowance
+"landing_alt",             altitude of sending a package to turn off the motors (service info = 3)
 "pid_file",              file of PID configuration
 "camera_matrix_file",              camera calibration (matrix)
 "camera_distortions_file",     camera calibration (distortions)
-"watermark_file",              image of a watermark
+"watermark_file",              image of a watermark (top-right corner)
 "web_resources_folder",              folder of web resources
 "web_templates_folder",              folder of templates for a web-page
-"frame_width",              resolution of an input frame - width
+"frame_width",              resolution that is set to web-camera (width)
-"frame_height",              resolution of an input frame - height
+"frame_height",              resolution that is set to web-camera (height)
 "disable_auto_exposure",              disabling/enabling auto exposure feature
 "disable_auto_wb",              disabling/enabling auto white balance feature
 "disable_auto_focus",              disabling/enabling auto focus feature